Everest Base Camp Trek: Your Complete Guide to an Unforgettable Journey

 Day 2: Fly to Lukla and Trek to Phakding

-We start early, heading to Ramechap for an early flight to Lukla (2,800m), the gateway to the Everest region.
-From Lukla, we begin our trek to Phakding (2,652m), a charming village alongside the Dudh Koshi River.
-The trek takes about 3-4 hours, offering our first taste of the Himalayan landscape.
+We start early, heading to Ramechhap Airport for an early mountain flight to Lukla (2,840m), which is officially the Tenzing-Hillary Airport, the main gateway to the Everest region.
+From Lukla, we begin the short introductory trek to Phakding (2,610m), a charming village alongside the Dudh Koshi River.
+The trek takes about 3-4 hours.

 Day 3: Trek to Namche Bazaar